-Whether or not exposed persons are employees of an employer depends on several factors, the most important of which is who controls the manner in which the employees perform their assigned work.
+Whether or not exposed persons are employees of an employer depends on several factors, the most important of which is who controls the way the employees perform their assigned work.
 The question of who pays employees in and of itself may not be the determining factor to establish a relationship.